TrynkaLab/CHEERS/README.md

 # CHEERS

-CHEERS is a method to determine enrichment of annotations in GWAS significant loci.
+CHEERS (Chromatin Element Enrichment Ranking by Specificity) is a method to determine enrichment of annotations in GWAS significant loci.
+In addition to SNP-peak overlap, CHEERS takes into account peak properties as reflected by quantitative changes in read counts within peaks.

 ## **Requirements**